Michael Kurilla

-Michael Erik Kurilla (born 16 May 1966) is a retired United States Army general who served as the 15th commander of United States Central Command from 2022 to 2025.
-He previously served as the commanding general of XVIII Airborne Corps from 2019 to 2022 and before that as the chief of staff of Central Command from 2018 to 2019.
+Michael Erik Kurilla (born 16 May 1966) is a retired American general who served as the commander of United States Central Command from 2022 to 2025.
+He presided over the response to attacks on U.S. forces and other unrest after the October 7 attacks, and the U.S. involvement in the Twelve-Day War.

 Kurilla was born in California and raised in Minnesota.
-He was commissioned in 1988 upon graduating from the United States Military Academy and has served as an infantry officer in the United States Army.
-During his career he has been deployed during conflicts in Panama, Haiti, the Balkans, Iraq, and Afghanistan, and his notable commands have included the 75th Ranger Regiment and the 82nd Airborne Division.
-Kurilla was awarded two Purple Hearts and the Bronze Star with valor during the Iraq War.
+He graduated from the United States Military Academy in 1988, and was commissioned as an Infantry officer in the Army.
+During his career he was deployed during conflicts in Panama, Haiti, the Balkans, Iraq, and Afghanistan, and his notable commands have included the 75th Ranger Regiment and the 82nd Airborne Division.
+Kurilla was stationed in the Middle East from 2004 to 2014, where he was awarded two Purple Hearts and the Bronze Star with valor during the Iraq War.
+He served as the commanding general of XVIII Airborne Corps from 2019 to 2022 and before that as the chief of staff of Central Command from 2018 to 2019.

 Early life and education

 He was born in California on 16 May 1966 and raised in Elk River, Minnesota.
 Kurilla received a bachelor's degree in aerospace engineering from the United States Military Academy, an MBA from Regis University, and a master's degree in national security studies from the National War College.
 After graduating from West Point, he was commissioned into the United States Army as an infantry officer in 1988.